sonrabakarim/barlkk/_posts/2016-12-28-telltale-signs-your-react-app-isnt-seo-friendly.md

 ## Addressing the Problem

 Assuming you're reading this you're probably already sweating your SEO.
-If you'd like to discover your options to fix SEO issues with your React site please&nbsp;[contact me to schedule a free consultation](/contact/).
+If you'd like to discover your options to fix SEO issues with your React site please [contact me to schedule a free consultation](/contact/).